Kirk Penney

 Kirk Samuel Penney (born 23 November 1980) is a New Zealand former professional basketball player.
 He is the all-time leading scorer for New Zealand's national team and he ranks 12th all-time in points scored at the FIBA World Cup.
 In 2024, he was inducted in the FIBA Hall of Fame.

 Penney played four years of college basketball for the Wisconsin Badgers between 1999 and 2003, where he was twice named first-team all-conference and as an all-American.
 He became the second New Zealander in the NBA when he appeared briefly for the Miami Heat in 2003 and the Los Angeles Clippers in 2005.
 He went on to play professionally in Spain, the NBA Development League, Israel, Lithuania, Germany and Turkey.
 He also played six seasons for the New Zealand Breakers of the Australian National Basketball League (NBL).
 He was named the NBL MVP in 2009, named to the All-NBL First Team four times, led the NBL in scoring three times and won an NBL championship with the Breakers in 2011.

 Penney represented New Zealand at the Sydney and Athens Olympics and averaged 16.9 points at the World Championships in Indianapolis in 2002 and 24.7 points at the World Championships in Turkey in 2010.

 Early life

-Born in the Auckland suburb of Milford, Penney attended Westlake Boys High School and played junior basketball for the North Harbour Basketball Association, joining their New Zealand NBL team, the North Harbour Kings, in 1998 as a 17-year-old.
+Penney was born in Auckland, New Zealand, in the North Shore region.
+He attended Westlake Boys High School and played junior basketball for the North Harbour Basketball Association, joining their New Zealand NBL team, the North Harbour Kings, in 1998 as a 17-year-old.
 He earned NZNBL Rookie of the Year honours that year and helped the Kings reach the grand final.
 He also played for the Kings in 1999 and 2000.